SECURITY TIPS

 Follow the tips below to help ensure your personal and financial data stays safe while working and learning at UCR.

 Want to make sure your data is safe, but don't know where to begin?
-This video provides information on some simple steps you can take towards making sure your data is as secure as possible.
+This video provides information on simple steps you can take towards making sure your data is as secure as possible.

 HOW TO SPOT PHISHING